dherzey/bechdel-movies/README.md

 # Bechdel Test in Movies
 <i>This project is part of the final requirement for [DataTalks.Club's data engineering bootcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main).</i>

 The Bechdel test, or the Bechdel-Wallace test, is a simple test which measures the representation of women in media.
-It follows a criteria used to determine how prominent women are in a piece of work.
+It follows a criteria used to indicate how present women are in a piece of work.
 Having all of these criteria passes the Bechdel test:

 1. the work has at least two named women
 2. the named women talk to each other
 3. the named women talk to each other about something besides a man

-This project aims to create a data pipeline to ingest data from various sources.
+The prominent source used to collect movies with a Bechdel score is found in https://bechdeltest.com/.
+This project aims to create a pipeline to ingest data from this source and from other sources in order to have an up-to-date analysis regarding the representation of women in movies.

 ## Data Architecture
 ![Data architecture of the project!](/diagram/diagram.png)

 ## Collecting Data From Source
 Data is collected from the following web sources and database:
-- Academy Awards database
+- BechdelTest.com API (updated regularly)
-- BechdelTest.com API
+- Academy Awards database (updated annually)
-- IMDB available datasets
+- IMDB available datasets (updated daily)
 - The Movie Database API (<i>to be added</i>)

 See more info in [datasets](https://github.com/dherzey/bechdel-movies-project/blob/main/datasets).